 Hand Soap: This foaming handsoap recipe is all we use now!

 Face Wash: I’ve started oil cleansing and my face has never looked better!

 Makeup: This was one of my more recent areas to overhaul.
 The idea of switching to all natural makeup overwhelmed me!
-There are so many toxic ingredients in convetional makeup, though, so I knew I had to.
+There are so many toxic ingredients in conventional makeup, though, so I knew I had to.
 I found a couple of sites that implement strict standards on the brands they allow, and I pretty much stick to those.
 My go-to is usually Aillea or The Detox Market.
 If you want more info on how to shop for clean beauty, I put together this post with some of my favorite brands and websites.

 Hairspray: My newest all-natural purchase was a sugar based hair spray that my hair stylist showed me!
 It’s from oWay Oranics and works so well.
 Plus, it smells amazing.

 Deodorant: My favorite for almost a year has been Schmidt’s.
 I haven’t found a scent I don’t like!

 I’m sure I’m forgetting a lot of things on this list, because so many of them are second nature to us now.
 Like I said before, this list didn’t happen overnight.
 We gradually swapped out products as we found more natural solutions, and the process has taken years.
-It’s been drastically sped up and simplified since becoming a Young Living member, though.
-I was so hesitant to become a member when I first started, but it has more than paid for itself over the last year!
-It has definitely made my non-toxic living journey a lot easier.
+If you want to start living a more non-toxic life, try making some of these swaps in your own home.

 The only way to truly know that a product is safe is to read the ingredients.
 Don’t know what to avoid?
 No worries!
 I put together a super handy list to help you get started.
-You can get your own copy from my resource library by signing up for my newsletter right here!
+You can get your own copy, along with several other great clean living resources by signing up for my newsletter right here.